-Earlier this year, ten young men aged 14 to 17 years old were selected to join the motorbike repair training class in Banteay Timouy Village, which runs for 11 months.
+Last year, ten young men aged 14 to 17 years old were selected to join the motorbike repair training class in Banteay Timouy Village, which runs for 11 months.
 When they graduate from the class, they will have the skills to run their own small business and if they don’t have enough resources, they can apply for a start-up loan from CHO.
 With their business they will earn income and also be able to train their siblings.
 More importantly, the students also receive Bible lessons, HIV/AIDS prevention information, and trafficking awareness.

 - Pray for the students of the sewing class and for those who have left.
 Thank God for those who have been given work in the local factory.

 - Pray for the students of the motorbike repair class, for the skills they are learning and for the life–transforming input they receive through the class